Innovative Advertising in Cyberspace

 Exclusivity 41% use Lycos as their exclusive search engine

 Detailed studies of internet use have been conducted by large corporations and universities.
-Although Lycos has been chosen here as a microcosm of internet life, the Net extends much further and wider.
-Check out the internet user survey conducted by Excite/Citynet.
-And the Hermes user survey.
-These are ongoing projects committed to providing extensive and accurate information on the makeup of the internet and the way people use it.
-Webcrawler collects useful numbers on the size of the web.
-Web Ad Design closely monitors browser usage on the internet - the percentage of people using Netscape as opposed to other browsers has great impact on the way the web is viewed.
+Although Lycos has been chosen here as a microcosm of internet life, the Net started to extend much further and wider and "much" faster than we expected.
+And the Hermes user survey were ongoing projects committed to providing extensive and accurate information on the makeup of the internet and the way people use it.
+Webcrawler collected and still does, useful numbers on the size of the web.
+Web Ad Design closely monitored browser usage on the internet - the percentage of people using Netscape as opposed to other browsers has great impact on the way the web is viewed.
 Take a look at hourly updated browser usage figures for the Visual Senses Design Group.
-BenLo Park Research has extensive statistics on browser usage.
-Yahoo's Random Link browser statistics measure the type browsers used based on access hosts.
+Yahoo's Random Link Browser statistics were a bold step forward to measure the type browsers used based on access hosts and has gown to what we know Yahoo now.

-The internet represents a vast potential customer base with a large proportion who are highly educated executives and professionals with buying power, connected to yet more millions of people.
-You reach top decision makers on their desktops without knocking on any door.
-If you offer good content in your web site, backed up by quality products and services, knowledgeable people will soon know where to find you on the web.
-So if your company is not yet on the World Wide Web, now is the time to take it there.
-In doing so, you commit your organisation to a position of leadership in your industry's use of the internet, and open the door to powerful new opportunities in an online world.
+The internet represented at its beginning a vast potential customer base with a large proportion who are highly educated executives and professionals with buying power, connected to yet more millions of people.
+The opportunities to reach top decision makers on their desktops without knocking on any door were immense.
+At that time it was simple and quite feasable like with our page to rank high in the the few good Search engines if as we already strived to offer good content, backed up by quality products and services, knowledgeable people soon found Visual Senses Design on the Net .
+Today it is a Maze and 1/2 to be seen easely in the Labyrinth that has become the Internet.
+At that time it was quite easy to find many companies not yet on the World Wide Web, and to tell them that now is the time to take them there.
+In doing so, we commited a handfull of good clients and improved their organisation to a position of leadership in your industry's use of the internet, and open the door to powerful new opportunities in an online world.

-Our web ad-design sites are blooming all over the web:
+Our web pages started blooming then all over the web:

 Almdudler Products Asia